mlswg/mls-extensions/draft-ietf-mls-extensions.md

 proposals are ephemeral in the sense that they do not change any persistent state related to MLS, aside from their appearance in the transcript hash.

-The content of an AppEphemeral proposal is the same as an `app_data_dictionary` extension.
+The content of an AppEphemeral proposal is a single `component_id` and the `data` for that component.
 The proposal type is set in {{iana-considerations}}.

 ~~~ tls-presentation
 struct {